JackKelly/light-speed-io/design.md

         - Blocks waiting for data from its io_uring completion queue.
         - When data arrives, it checks for errors, and performs the requested processing.
         - The worker thread ends its ID to the channel, to signal that it has completed a task.
     - BUT!
 In cases where the user has not requested any processing, then the worker threads are redundant???
 Maybe we simply don't spin up any worker threads, in that case?
 Although, actually, we still need to check each completion queue entry for errors, I think?
 Maybe threads would be useful for that???
-    - AND!
-What about when we're reading uncompressed Zarr chunks directly into the final merged array?
-How does the user specify that?!
+And, for the MVP, maybe we should always spin up threads, so we don't have to worry about a separate code path for the "no processing" case?